-- Ensure members are aware of process and location of Incident Report forms for reporting safety concerns or situations of potential or actual harm.
+- Ensure members are aware of the process and the location of Incident Report forms for reporting safety concerns or situations of potential/actual harm.

-- Advise members of facility/Employer policies and protocols for a Code White.
+- Advise members of facility/Employer Code White policies and protocols.

 - Receive member concerns regarding workplace safety.

-- Confirm members utilize low level resolution to raise concerns with Employer and address matters in real time.
+- Confirm members utilize low-level resolution to raise concerns with Employer and address matters quickly.

-- Attend workplace Occupational Health Committee (OHC) meetings as scheduled.
+- Attend workplace Occupational Health Committee (OHC) meetings.

-- Present and provide recommendations to address member concerns or hazards identified to OHC.
+- Present to OHC recommendations to address member concerns or identified hazards.

-- Update Local President/Local Executive on OH&S activity – they may be able to provide you with additional information, guidance or assistance in addressing issues.
+- Update Local President/Local Executive on OH&S activity – they may be able to provide additional information, guidance or assistance.